cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 protocols vary in their operational and security considerations, sometimes in subtle but consequential ways.
 This document therefore has two important goals:

- 1. Providing applications like [PPM] with a simple, uniform interface for accessing privacy-preserving measurement schemes, and documenting relevant operational and security bounds for that interface:
+ 1. Providing applications like {{?I-D.draft-gpew-priv-ppm}} with a simple, uniform interface for accessing privacy-preserving measurement schemes, and documenting relevant operational and security bounds for that interface:

     1. General patterns of communications among the various actors involved in the system (clients, aggregators, and measurement collectors);